-Each residential community is staffed with a residence hall director, graduate assistant (GA), front desk staff, and a resident assistant (RA) who is assigned to each floor.
+Each residential community is staffed with full-time and part-time employees such as a residence hall director, graduate assistant (GA), front desk staff, and a resident assistant (RA) who is assigned to each floor.
 All staff are responsible for administering and enforcing University policies and regulations, while acting as a listener, mediator, and resource person.